fcrlab-unime/distributed-orchestration-consensus/README.md

 This will launch the distributed filesystem and the orchestration and consensus algorithm based on the specified configuration.

-**N.B.**: the system must be launched on the other nodes only after it is ready on the first one
+**N.B.**: the system must be launched on the other nodes only after it is ready on the first one.

 ## Configuration